jeiros/Atom-Heart-Engine/README.md

-#Atom Heart Microengine v0.1a
+#Atom Heart Microengine v0.3a

-This is a small C++/SFML game engine (or a scaffolding really)

-Not really ready for use, I'm still testing things, it's in a early alpha stage, things can change a lot.

-No documentation available for now
+Small data-oriented 2D game engine written in C++ and SFML.

+Not ready for any kind of use yet.
+I'm changing design and architecture on a daily basis.

+##Architecture

+Data-oriented design for fast, multithreaded game execution.
+Based on Entity-Component system, with a central modular systems manager.

+##TODO

+Well, mostly everything.
+Have to write the base systems and components.